-The latest and now current password for this winter 3 month term can be found in the Independent's Corner page of the winter 2016 edition of the Marquetarian.
+The latest and now current password for this spring 3 month term can be found on page 9 of the spring 2017 edition of the Marquetarian.

-Another 40 designs have been added for the autumn season, just click "Enter Protected Area" and head for page 10 of the designs library.
+Another 40 designs were added for the autumn season, just click "Enter Protected Area" and head for page 10 of the designs library.